At St Michael’s our aim is to provide a rich curriculum and a wide range of opportunities that will build the habits of ambitious, capable learners.

 In RE we learn about the 6 main religions in the world, and this term our focus is on Christianity.
 Our topic is Beliefs and Practices and we will be exploring the key question: ‘What is the best way for a Christian to show commitment to God?‘

-We will also be dedicating some time to deepen our understanding of our school values of ‘Respect’, ‘Love’ and in the second half term ‘Peace‘.
+We will also be dedicating some time to deepen our understanding of our school values of ‘Respect’, ‘Resilience’ and in the second half term ‘Hope‘.

-In addition to all the learning already outlined, the children will also be given ample opportunity to do Art and DT (linked to their topic, but also a whole school art project), to participate in Music lessons, to take part in drama & dance activities, to develop their personal, social, citizenship and health education (PSCHE), to learn computing skills, including online safety and to learn a language other than English, which will be Spanish.
-As the children enjoyed the Spanish lessons during lockdown so much and as it is the second most spoken language in the world, we have decided to continue with the teaching of Spanish as our Modern Foreign Language at St Michael’s.
+In addition to all the learning already outlined, the children will also be given ample opportunity to do Art and DT (linked to their topic, but also a whole school art project), to participate in Music lessons, to take part in drama & dance activities, to develop their health and relationship education (HRE) and to learn computing skills, including online safety.
+As the children have to learn another language other than English, we’ve chosen to teach them Spanish as the modern foreign language.
+Spanish is the second most spoken language in the world.

 Home learning will include:

-- Mathletics (login and password card will be given to them)
+- Mathletics (login and password card is in their homework folder)

 - Weekly spelling words to learn (children will be tested on a Friday)